Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Discussion

-A key finding for both ITE discrimination and calibration measures was that bootstrap procedures were able to remove optimism (\textit{i.e.} reduce bias), but that the increase in variance of the estimator generally led to increased root mean squared error.
-This implies that external data is required to accurately assess ITE predictions.
-The underlying reason is the need for local estimates (\textit{i.e.}, independent of the ITE model under evaluation) of control and treated outcome risk.
-While these steps were incorporated in the bootstrap procedures, they are necessarily noisy since they have to rely on only 36,8\% of the data for any particular bootstrap run.
+A key finding for both the ITE discrimination and calibration measures was that bootstrapping procedures were able to remove optimism (i.e., reduce bias), but that the increase in variance of the estimator generally led to increased root mean squared error compared to apparent evaluation.
+This implies that external data are needed to accurately evaluate ITE predictions.
+The underlying reason is the need for accurate potential outcome predictions based only on the out-of-sample cases, for which the 36.8\% of out-of-sample cases in a bootstrap procedure were apparently insufficient.
+Nevertheless, bootstrap procedures are still to be preferable to apparent assessment when nothing else is available, as they provide a fairer estimate on average.
+Also, there was little overfitting in our examples due to large $n$ to $p$ ratios, but optimism in apparent estimates can be much more severe and can vary widely between methods.

-While this paper focused on measures specifically targeting ITE predictions, in practice we recommend assessing prediction performance with respect to the observed outcomes first \cite{harrell_regression_2015, steyerberg_clinical_2019}.
-For instance, performance with respect to outcome risk can be evaluated in the control arm and in the treated arm separately.
-If performance is good, one can move on to ITE evaluation.
-The motivation for this hierarchy is that ITEs reflect differences and that they hence compound errors in both potential outcome predictions.